varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	- Default: 5

 	Idle timeout for persistent sessions.
 If a HTTP request has not been received in this many seconds, the session is closed.

-sess_workspace
-	- Units: bytes
-	- Default: 65536
-	- Flags: delayed

-	Bytes of HTTP protocol workspace allocated for sessions.
-This space must be big enough for the entire HTTP protocol header and any edits done to it in the VCL code.
-	Minimum is 1024 bytes.

 session_linger
 	- Units: ms